Changefeed Examples

 icon/buttons/copy

 Copy the output so that you can add it to your CREATE CHANGEFEED statement in the next step.
-When you create your changefeed, it is necessary that the key is base64 encoded before passing it in the URI.
+When you create your changefeed, it is necessary that the credentials are base64 encoded before passing it in the URI.

 10. Back in the SQL shell, create a changefeed that will emit messages to your Pub/Sub topic.
-Ensure that you pass the base64-encoded credentials for your Service Account:
+Ensure that you have base64 encoded the entire credentials JSON object for your Service Account and then run:

 icon/buttons/copy